telus/tds-core/packages/Spinner/Spinner.md

 ### Accessibility and focus

+- By default, focus will remain on the triggering element unless overridden

+  - If focus is overridden, you **must** return focus back to the triggering element when the spinner is no longer active.

+  See the **Overlaying a full layout** example below for how to properly manage `Spinner` focus

 #### Overlaying a button

-- When overlaying a single button, a container with `aira-live` set to `assertive` should be used _near the overlaid Button_
+- When overlaying a single button, a container with `aria-live` set to `assertive` should be used _near the overlaid Button_
 - When the process is complete, `A11yContent` can be used to trigger a message indicating that the task has been completed
 - The added content must be close to the spinner's location when it appears
   - For example, do not have a spinner from the main body modify content in the page's footer